kurtisdavid/EvolvingNets/Final Report/Report/README.md

 jupyter notebook

-After running this command, Jupyter Notebook should open, and navigate to
+After running this command, Jupyter Notebook should open, and navigate to FR_KurtisDavid.ipynb (after downloading with all the images/files).